simonmichael/hledger/bin/README.md

 ### Create a new script

-To create a new hledger-integrated script, copy hledger-script-example.hs.
+To create a new hledger-integrated script, copy hledger-example-read.hs.
 On unix, the new script should be marked executable.
 This should do it:

     $ cd bin